mattmakai/fullstackpython.com/content/posts/170723-monitor-flask-apps.markdown

 Remember that you need to activate the virtualenv in every new terminal window where you want to use the virtualenv to run the project.

-Flask and Rollbar can now be installed into the now-activated virtualenv.
+Flask, Rollbar and Blinker can now be installed into the now-activated virtualenv.

 ```
-pip install flask==0.12.2 rollbar==0.13.12
+pip install flask==0.12.2 rollbar==0.13.12 blinker==1.4
 ```

 Our required dependencies should be installed within our virtualenv